harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 ## Writing the Gulpfile

 The gulpfile for this sample is also pretty simple.
-Because we also want to write our App bootstrap file using ES6, we’ve to transpile this file to ES5 and in addition to this `task` there should also be a simple run task which will kick the `electron` executable and bypass the path to our app.
+Because we also want to write our App bootstrap file using ES6, we've to transpile this file to ES5 and in addition to this `task` there should also be a simple run task which will kick the `electron` executable and bypass the path to our app.

 ```javascript
 const gulp = require('gulp'),